ci-tron/ci-tron/docs/specs/1-backend-responses-format.md

 **This is *not* what we do at ci-tron !**

-As we follow http everywhere, we also follow the standardized way to transfert data: `form-urlencoded`.
+As we follow http everywhere, we also follow the standardized way to transfer data: `form-urlencoded`.
 And if you transfert a file you can use `multipart/form-data` that are handle by any browser natively.

 So a ci-tron request looks more like this: